Julia Neuberger: Personal life

-Neuberger married professor Anthony Neuberger on 17 September 1973.
+Neuberger married Professor Anthony Neuberger on 17 September 1973.
 They have a son named Matthew and a daughter named Harriet.
+Her brother-in-law is Lord Neuberger, President of the Supreme Court.

 In the wake of the Brexit vote in 2016, Neuberger stated that she would apply for a German passport, for which she is eligible through her parents.
 She said, "My decision has nothing at all to do with anti-Semitism, but with my origins, my admiration for how today's Germany has dealt with its past, and my sense of being European as well as British."